jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

 ### 46 Contravention of section 20
-(1) A person commits an offence if the person, without reasonable excuse,— (a) Conducts a traffic survey to which section 20 applies without the prior written consent of the Director; or (b) Fails to comply with any condition or direction given under section 20.
+(1) A person commits an offence if the person, without reasonable excuse,— (a) Conducts a traffic survey to which section 20 applies without the prior written consent of the Agency; or (b) Fails to comply with any condition or direction given under section 20.
 (2) The maximum penalty on conviction for an offence against subsection (1) is a fine not exceeding $2,000.